P1kachu/v0lt/README.md

 v0lt
 ====

-v0lt is an attempt to regroup every tool I used/use/will use in security CTF, Python style.
+"I like it.
+Simple.
+Easy to remember." v0lt is an attempt to regroup every tool I used/use/will use in security CTF, Python style.
 A lot of exercises were solved using bash scripts but Python may be more flexible, that's why.

 ##Requirements and Installation